Inzhenerka/docs.getdbt.tech/website/docs/reference/dbt-commands.md

 Commands with a ('❌') indicate write commands, commands with a ('✅') indicate read commands, and commands with a (N/A) indicate it's not relevant to the parallelization of dbt commands.

 :::info
-Some commands aren't yet supported in <Constant name="fusion" /> or have limited functionality.
+Some commands are not yet supported in the <Constant name="fusion_engine" /> or have limited functionality.
 See the [Fusion supported features](/docs/fusion/supported-features) page for details.
 :::